MihirJaiswal/MediaGenix/README.md

 - It includes a responsive navbar and a mobile-friendly menu powered by ShadCN/UI.
 - Routes and functionalities are dynamically handled using Next.js.

-## Screenshots

-(Include some screenshots of your application here.)

 ## Limitations

 This is a fun project meant for exploration and learning.
 Some functionalities might not be robust or production-ready.